Best whitening toothpaste for a brighter smile in 2023, approved by dentists and tested by us

 If you have a little more money to spend on whitening your teeth at home but still aren't looking for a professional treatment, then this alternative Colgate toothpaste could be for you.
 A fellow member of the woman&home health team tested the paste and said they noticed significant changes that lasted a while, even after they stopped brushing with the Total Whitening Toothpaste, after just five days.

 They said, "I used this toothpaste for two weeks in total and noticed changes within about five days.
 I drink a lot of tea and I have quite a bit of yellowing towards the back of my mouth so I wasn't expecting huge results.
 However, I found this toothpaste cleared it up.
-My teeth were whiter all over and also a lot more even in color, which I didn't expect."
+My teeth were whiter all over and also a lot more even in colour, which I didn't expect."

-This Colgate whitening gel also has a smooth texture and our tester found it made her teeth feel squeaky clean after use, even if the flavor was a little intense.
+This Colgate whitening gel also has a smooth texture and our tester found it made her teeth feel squeaky clean after use, even if the flavour was a little intense.
 "My breath felt clean after using the gel every time.
 It's a feeling I don't really get with a lot of other toothpaste so I normally use a mouthwash as well, but I didn't feel the need to with this one."

-While our tester can't comment on the brand's promise to get rid of 15 years' worth of discoloration, the results are looking so far so good.
+While our tester can't comment on the brand's promise to get rid of 15 years' worth of discolouration, the results are looking so far so good.
 The only downside, she comments, is the price as it's a huge jump up from the $5 price point of our top option with no guarantee that the premium price point will pay off.
 It's worth noting, however, that this toothpaste is regularly on sale and we've seen offers for as much as 50% off recently.

 3. Arm & Hammer Extreme Whitening Toothpaste